gaudi369/portfolio/README.md

 B.S., Mechanical Engineering | The Cooper Union (_Graduating May 2025_)

 ## Projects
+### Vy - 3d printed eyewear company
+I and cofounder Alek Turkmen founderd Vy to create unique, custom, and conforming eyewear.
+We are developing cutting edge techniques in 3d modeling and learning to use the best 3d printers in the world.
+We aim to create and capture the bespoke wearables market.

-### NFC Platform for Interactions and Product Authentication
+### You2 - NFC Platform for Interactions and Product Authentication
 I designed brooches, necklaces, hats and other wearbles to carry NFCs and allow for different scanning experiences.
 The NFCs linked to a webapp that allowed for product purchase, the sharing of digital art associated with a brand, and product authentication.
 Recieved feedback from users and iterated.
 Raised money and sold product.

 ### Ollie and Marie - Noise-responsive Robot for the Young and Autistic